backstage/backstage/docs/features/software-catalog/descriptor-format.md

 Apart from being a string, the software catalog leaves the format of this field open to implementers to choose.
 Most commonly, it is set to the ID or email of a group of people in an organizational structure.

+### `spec.implementsApis` [optional]

+Links APIs that are implemented by the component, e.g. `artist-api`.
+This field is optional.

+The software catalog expects a list of one or more strings that references the names of other entities of the `kind` `API`.

 ## Kind: Template